 Where We Go From Here: I thought what we’d asked for in November would be easy to achieve – one conversation a month with one person at church.
 After asking you to do this, I realised that in some churches this would mean only getting feedback from 3 people – hardly a cross-section viewpoint!
 So it was tempting to ask more of you.
 However, as even this first goal has not yet been achieved, we’d like to offer the St Frideswide’s model as an achievable way of carrying out the request.

-St Frideswide’s Model: Prior to the PCC meeting following the November Synod, Gill and I (both members of St Frideswide’s) sent an email to PCC members explaining the Deanery context, what we hoped to achieve, and asking them to think about the answer to the question before the meeting.
+St Frideswide’s Model: Prior to the PCC meeting following the November Synod, we sent an email to PCC members explaining the Deanery context, what we hoped to achieve, and asking them to think about the answer to the question before the meeting.
 At that meeting we made virtually the same presentation, and members then discussed the question in pairs, then gave feedback.
 They were then tasked with asking the same question of their spouse/partner/significant other, plus one other person, before sending feedback (in writing) to Gill or I. We tried to get the views of a cross-section of age groups and backgrounds, with a potential total feedback of at least 40 people.
 If you would like one of us to come to one of your PCC meetings and talk about UMH and what we are trying to achieve, I’m sure this can be arranged.

 Summary: People turn to a variety of sources to help them cope with the stresses and strains of daily life, such as bereavement, loneliness, anxiety and depression, debt, bullying, etc, but these can lead to addiction and suicide.
 That’s not what God intended.
 He is clearly at work amongst us, judging by the opportunities we have been presented with.
 UMH will soon be ready to assist those churches who choose to join in.
 It just depends which way we move forwards when assessing risks vs opportunities, and who is ready to step out in faith.